 I sat down, and the first CD inserted.
 The music came from the Open baffle but was nothing like I expected.
 My friend told me he had done tests with his computer sound set up the system.
 And, I wanted to know how my thoughts compared to his.

 The sound I heard was completely wrong in so many ways.
 And, after a few minutes, I said everything, was just so far out of balance.
 The bass was boomy and loose and also too much.
 The vocal appeared from two-thirds of the way up the wall, and nothing was happening in the middle.

 The details were coming from the far walls, and there was no feeling in the music.
 The sound was lifeless and flat without expression.
 Another thing I felt was all the notes seemed to cut off as soon as they played.
 Exactly my feelings and the computers, my friend told me – you are spot on!

 My friend then put a Rod Steward LP on the turntable to let me hear how vinyl sounded in the setup.
 When I listened to the sound, I said: “Rod, what has happened to you?”
 Why did Rod seem so thin and was halfway up the wall?
 I said OK, let’s get to work!

 The first thing we did was to move the speakers about 25 cms nearer to the wall.
 And, at the same time, move them together about the same amount.
 As you can see from the picture, this was the initial position of the speaker when I arrived.

 Much too far from the centre and much to close the wall.
 And, was causing the reflections.
 Plus, the hole in the middle of the sound stage.
 The loose boomy bass and also the vocalist to appear from two-thirds of the way up the wall.
-Luckily the units are on wheels, so it was quite easy to move them around but we started by what I thought would be the best place to start and the dimensions that I chose turned out to be very good.
+Luckily the units are on wheels, so it was relatively easy to move them around but we started by what I thought would be the best place to start and the dimensions that I chose turned out to be very good.